 All of my recent publications are below (these are for personal use and downloading them may violate copyright law in your country).

-Davis, C. P., Joergensen, G., Boddy, P., Dowling, C., & Yee, E. (under review).
+Davis, C. P., Joergensen, G., Boddy, P., Dowling, C., & Yee, E. (in revision).
 Making it harder to ‘see’ meaning: The more you see something, the more its conceptual representation is shaped by visual experience.
 To appear in Psychological Science.